 The following information is the operating procedure for non-USDA waiver years.
-School Nutrition is currently operating (for SY'22) under the approved USDA waiver which allows all students to eat at no charge.

 Community Eligibility Provision (CEP)

 The Community Eligibility Provision (CEP) was established by Congress through the Healthy, Hunger-Free Kids Act of 2010, which reauthorized the Child Nutrition Programs.
 CEP aims to increase access to the School Meal Programs by offering breakfast and lunch at no charge to all students, without the need to process or collect individual free and reduced meal applications.
 Forty-one of our schools are CEP schools.
 Please contact your student's school office or call the School Nutrition Office at (706) 748-2386 to see if your student's school is a CEP school.